Now serving as Chief AI Officer at Ondaro · Forbes Technology Council Member

 # Change the ownership of a single file

-$ chown user:group directory
+$ chown user:group file

 # Make a file executable, useful for bash scripts